lsuonline/report_lsusql/readme.md

 will be displayed as a single column containing links with link text from `name` and the target URL from `name_link_url`.

-You can set a limit on the maximum number of rows returned by a query (up to the hard limit of 5000).
+You can set a limit on the maximum number of rows returned by a query up to an administratively configured hard limit.

 See http://docs.moodle.org/en/Custom_SQL_queries_report for more information.